vincefn/pyvkfft/README.rst

 - access to the other backends:

   - for vulkan and rocm this only makes sense combined to a pycuda/cupy/pyopencl equivalent.
-- support cupy arrays (this probably requires little change so a cupy user/developer contribution is welcome)
 - out-of-place C2R transform without modifying the C array ?
 This would require using a R array padded with two wolumns, as for the inplace transform
 - windows support (contribution welcome to setup.py)